cypress-io/cypress-documentation/source/guides/references/trade-offs.md

 collaboration of the road, the tires, and the load.

+Let's disembark for a moment and talk about tires - the spinning rubber things underneath your car.

+Even though we work in the realm of intangible bits and bytes, many testing principles can be found in the physical world.

+If we were building a new tire - or potentially wanting to change the design of the tire - how would you go about testing it?

+I suppose you could either:

+- Pop them on a car, a truck, and an SUV and then drive the cars each 100,000 miles in every conceivable environment
+- Recreate the environment, the load, and the conditions that a tire would naturally find itself under

+The first scenario - while being a true "e2e" test would be utterly unscalable.
+It would take weeks to generate that much mileage, you'd have to have a ton of different car types (to test the stress load) and then you'd actually have to *drive* in every road condition.

+The second scenario offers us the ability to iterate much more quickly.
+This is what a "test bed" is called.
+This isn't free of course - you do have to *build* the test bed in order to recreate the conditions of the real world.
+But once you do, you can test your tires in any inconceivable condition quickly and accurately.

+Let's now apply the same principles to testing a chat application.

+Imagine you spin up a 2nd browser to test "the 2nd user".
+What about when you want to test group chat?
+Do you spin up a 3rd browser?
+And then a 4th?
+And then a 5th?

+What if you want to test that your system (under load) can handle thousands of users at a time chatting?
+Would you spin up literally *thousands* of browsers to recreate this exact environment?

+No. Of course not.

+You'd separate out all the important pieces and likely write specialized tests for each one individually.

 1. Scalability (group chat / 1000's a messages)
 do you think facebook tests messenger by spinning up 1,000,000 browsers to figure out the load?
 No they use network load testing.